Bead sort: Complexity

 Like the Pigeonhole sort, bead sort is unusual in that in worst case it can perform faster than O(n log n), the fastest performance possible for a comparison sort in worst case.
 This is possible because the key for a bead sort is always a positive integer and bead sort exploits its structure.

 Implementation

-This implementation is written in the Python; it is assumed that the input_list will be a sequence of integers.
+This implementation is written in Python; it is assumed that the input_list will be a sequence of integers.
 The function returns a new list rather than mutating the one passed in, but it can be trivially modified to operate in place efficiently.